LONGITUDES

 Christina Hemauer and Terence Gower listening to Pep Vidal explaining his sculpture work "19-metre tree cut in 7 equal volumes" (2015).

-One of the many guided visits for press, staff, friends of the museum during the opening days.
+One of the many guided visits for press, staff, and friends of the museum during the opening days.
 Photo: Latitudes/RK.

 11–14 July 2017: Installation of "SYNTHESIS" in La Capella.
 David Mutiloa's solo exhibition is the first of the 2017–18 season of Barcelona Producció.
 Opening on July 18, on view until September 25.